-Creatine phosphokinase (CPK) is an enzyme found mainly in the heart, brain, and skeletal muscle.
+Creatine phosphokinase (CPK) is an enzyme in the body.
+It is found mainly in the heart, brain, and skeletal muscle.
 This article discusses the test to measure the amount of CPK in the blood.

 A blood sample is needed.
 This may be taken from a vein.
 The procedure is called a venipuncture.

-When the total CPK level is very high, it usually means there has been injury or stress to muscle tissue, the heart, or the brain.
+When the total CPK level is very high, it most often means there has been injury or stress to muscle tissue, the heart, or the brain.

 Muscle tissue injury is most likely.
 When a muscle is damaged, CPK leaks into the bloodstream.
-Determining which specific form of CPK is high helps doctors determine which tissue has been damaged.
+Finding which specific form of CPK is high helps determine which tissue has been damaged.

 This test may be used to:

-The pattern and timing of a rise or fall in CPK levels can be diagnostically significant, particularly if a heart attack is suspected.
+The pattern and timing of a rise or fall in CPK levels can be significant in making a diagnosis.
+This is particularly true if a heart attack is suspected.

-Except in unusual cases, other tests are used to diagnose a heart attack.
+In most cases other tests are used instead of or with this test to diagnose a heart attack.